Foxinatel/COMS20012-Notes/csb.typ

 - Provides a focal point for monitoring
 - Provides a central point for access control
 - Limits the potential damage from a network security issue
-- Doesn't protect against malicious insiders
+- *Doesn't* protect against malicious insiders
-- Doesn't protect connections that do go through
+- *Doesn't* protect connections that do go through
-- Doesn't completely protect against new threats
+- *Doesn't* completely protect against new threats
-- Doesn't protect against viruses, trojans, etc.
+- *Doesn't* protect against viruses, trojans, etc.

 === Generic Techniques for Enforcing Policy:
-- Service Control: Determine the types of Internet services that can be accessed
++ *Service Control:* Determine the types of Internet services that can be accessed
-- Direction Control: Determine the direction in which particular service requests are allowed
++ *Direction Control:* Determine the direction in which particular service requests are allowed
-- User Control: Controls access to a service according to which user is attempting to access it
++ *User Control:* Controls access to a service according to which user is attempting to access it

 === Types of Firewall:
-- Packet Filtering Firewall (Works at Network layer, IP)
++ *Packet Filtering Firewall* (Works at Network layer, IP)
-- Circuit-level Gateway (Works at Transport layer, TCP)
++ *Circuit-level Gateway* (Works at Transport layer, TCP)
-- Stateful Inspection Firewall
++ *Stateful Inspection Firewall*
-- Application Level Gateway (Works at higher layers)
++ *Application Level Gateway* (Works at higher layers)

 === Packet Filtering:
-- Simple and effective, uses packet addresses and transport protocol type to determine policy
+- Simple and effective, uses *packet addresses* and *transport protocol type* to determine policy
-- Works at most up to Transport layer, but on packet level
+- Works at most up to *Transport layer*, but on packet level
 - Stateless
 - Fast processing
 - Doesn't supported advanced user authentication schemes
 - Lack of granularity, cannot differentiate between traffic from one application

-#colbreak()

-== Firewalls (continued)
 === Application-level Gateway (AKA Application Proxy):
-- Acts as a relay for Application-level traffic
+- Acts as a relay for *Application-level* traffic
 - Tends to be more secure than packet filters
 - Large processing overhead as all traffic must be forwarded